 One World Center has been running different programs in the United States for 30 years.
 We have been training teams at our Michigan Campus for 19 years.

 Yes, One World Center was incorporated in 1997 as a research not-for-profit organization in the State of Michigan.
 The IRS has determined that OWC is an organization as described in the revenue code 501(c) 3.
 Our EIN number is: 38-3379778

-For our Africa program, we travel to Mozambique and Malawi.
+For our Africa program, we travel to Mozambique, Malawi and Zambia.
 We cannot guarantee in advance which of these two countries you would be placed in.
 We will know the positions available 3 to 4 months before departure and, you and your teammates will choose.
 You need to be open to travel where it is most needed.

 In Brazil, you will work with families and farmers supporting their efforts in areas such as hygiene, sanitation, nutrition, prevention of disease, education, etc. The project is focused in Community Development through youth, children and women clubs.

 Yes, you can come to the USA with your B1/B2 visa and be a volunteer with us in one of our programs.

 Yes, you need to have an intermediate to advanced level of English to join our programs.
 We do not ask you to have a certificate but be aware that the entire program will be conducted in English.